matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

 Error codes:

-- M_NOT_FOUND: The session is not present in the backup, or the requested backup version does not exist.
+- M_NOT_FOUND: The session is not present in the backup, or the requested backup version does not exist. (with HTTP status code 404)

 ##### `GET /room_keys/keys/${roomId}?version=$v`